Analyze and use the scanner data: Connect to Office 365

 - Set the table filter of column B (ReadyForGroupify) to TRUE and you've the list of sites

-At this point you have a list of all sites which can be connected to an Office 365 Group, but you still might want to filter out some sites based upon the web template and possible warnings found.
-Let's start with the web template: the key site to connect to an Office 365 group is the "classic" team site, so let's filter on those first:
+At this point you have a list of all sites which can be connected to a Microsoft 365 group, but you still might want to filter out some sites based upon the web template and possible warnings found.
+Let's start with the web template: the key site to connect to a Microsoft 365 group is the "classic" team site, so let's filter on those first:

 With that filter applied let's have a look at the typical warnings: